Arthur Fielder: Style of play

 Fielder was described by Wisden in 1907 as being "quite modern in his methods, keeping the ball for the most part well outside the off-stump".
 He generally bowled out-swing deliveries, swerving the ball away from the batsman and relying on catches by slip fielders.
 He also used deliveries which made the ball break back into the batsman and is described, again by Wisden in 1907, as bowling at a "fine pace".
 He bowled consistently and could be relied upon to bowl long spells.

 He had an unusual run-up.
 A contemporary account described it: "Fielder ... has three distinct paces when running to the wicket, and at each change he bobs his head as if to avoid something hurled at him."

-Later life
+Personal life and death

-Fielder was too old to serve in the military during World War I. He joined the Kent police as a special constable during the war.
+In 1909, Fielder married Annie Mitchell in Tonbridge, and they had one son.
+Fielder was too old to serve in the military during World War I, so he joined the Kent Constabulary as a auxiliary policeman.
 He died at St Thomas' Hospital in London on 30 August 1949, aged 72.